dlarocque/gambot/README.md

 In the future, players will be able to spend their points on items and roles!

+# Contributing
+**I have no idea what I'm doing with Python and databases, please help my code not suck**

 ## Commands

 `!help` lists all commands along with their descriptions